guardian/status-app/README.md

 The simplest way to run it is to use the [Cloud Formation scripts](cloud-formation/).

-If you're tagging your auto-scaling groups with a 'Role' and 'Stage', you should then have something to see.
+If you're tagging your auto-scaling groups according to the [Guardian conventions](https://github.com/guardian/prism/wiki/Tagging-conventions-for-AWS-and-Openstack), you should then have something to see.
 Note that these Cloud Formation templates require the creation of new IAM resources.